The Anthropology Major

 Thesis

-Writing an Honors thesis typically is a two-semester project involving eight credits of coursework; most students do this work during their senior year.
-During their first semester of Honors work, students typically register for (1) Anthropology 4983, Honors Thesis Research (3 credits) and (2) Anthropology 4991, Honors Workshop I (1 credit).
-During their second semester of Honors work, students typically register for (1) Anthropology 4984, Honors Thesis Write-up (2 credits) and (2) Anthropology 4992, Honors Workshop II (2 credits).
+Students write the honors thesis over two-semesters involving eight credits of coursework.
+During their first semester of Honors work, students register for (1) Anthropology 4983, Honors Thesis Research (3 credits) with their thesis advisor and (2) Anthropology 4991, Honors Workshop I (1 credit).
+During their second semester of Honors work, students typically register for (1) Anthropology 4984, Honors Thesis Write-up (2 credits) with their thesis advisor and (2) Anthropology 4992, Honors Workshop II (2 credits).

 Study Abroad

-The Department of Anthropology encourages students to consider a semester of study abroad or off-campus study developed as an integral part of the student's major concentration.
-Anthropologically-relevant study abroad options, using existing Cornell Abroad and off-campus options, can be worked out in consultation with the major adviser, the Anthropology Study Abroad adviser and Cornell Abroad.
+The Department of Anthropology encourages students to consider a semester of study abroad or off-campus study.
+Anthropologically-relevant study abroad options, using existing Cornell Abroad and off-campus options, can enrich your major and teach you invaluable anthropological skills.
+After reviewing Cornell Abroad offerings and the Nilgiris Field Learning Center offerings, discuss your study abroad options with your major advisor.

 The Global Health Program